israfilarch/Simple-Programs.py/README.md

-# Simple-Programs.py
+**About this Repository**

-This is a Python program series, in where I'm solving some of basic programs which are beginner friendly, and anyone can solve these.
-In every programs that I have solved there you will find every details about the programs that you need to understand.
+This is a collection of beginner-friendly Python programs.
+Each program is explained in detail, so you’ll not only see the solution but also understand how and why it works.
+The goal is to make learning Python simple, clear, and approachable for anyone starting out.